-Mitch McConnell Says Overturning Election Would Push Democracy Into A ‘Death Spiral’
+Mitch McConnell Says Overturning Election Would Push Democracy Into A 'Death Spiral'

 "It would be unfair and wrong to disenfranchise American voters and overrule the courts and states on this extraordinary thin basis. … I will vote to respect the people's decision and defend our system of government as we know it."

-According to The Hill, McConnell’s comments are his strongest rebuke yet of Trump’s allegations of election fraud.
-His remarks come in the wake of the Georgia Senate runoffs — one which Democrats won and the other which the party leads with 98 percent of votes reported, per The Associated Press.
-As The Inquisitr reported, progressive commentator Sam Seder previously suggested that the U.S. leader’s opposition to McConnell’s coronavirus aid legislation was a signal to his voters to turn on the Senate Majority Leader.
+According to The Hill, McConnell's comments are his strongest rebuke yet of Trump's allegations of election fraud.
+His remarks come in the wake of the Georgia Senate runoffs — both of which Democrats won, per The Associated Press.
+As The Inquisitr documented, progressive commentator Sam Seder previously hinted that the U.S. leader's opposition to McConnell's coronavirus aid legislation was a signal to his voters to turn on the Senate majority leader.

 McConnell pointed to the head of state's claims of widespread election fraud and suggested there was no evidence of misconduct "anywhere near the massive scale" required to alter the outcome of the referendum.

-The Kentucky senator’s remarks echoed former Michigan Rep. Justin Amash, who claimed in a Washington Post op-ed that American politics is in a “partisan death spiral” driven by the two-party system.
-Amash’s critique came along with an announcement of his departure from the GOP.
+The Kentucky senator's remarks echoed those of former Michigan Rep. Justin Amash, who claimed in a Washington Post op-ed that American politics is in a "partisan death spiral" driven by the two-party system.
+Amash's critique came along with an announcement of his departure from the GOP.

 Like McConnell, Amash has also critical of Trump's claims of electoral interference, which he likened to a hoax.